Happy Hardy and Heer: Soundtrack Response

 The soundtrack was successful.
 "Teri Meri Kahani" went viral and was viewed over 23 million types on YouTube.
 "Teri Meri Kahani" became the second most searched song and most searched Hindi song on Google in 2019.

+Reception

 Critical reception

 Harshada Rege from Times of India gave it 3/5 and called it "Music makes this love triangle an entertaining watch."

-Popular film critic Subhash K Jha said, "Himesh Reshammiya not only plays a double role, but he also makes sure his presence is felt in every frame even when he is not there."

 Sonil Dedhia from Mid-Day gave 3/5 and stated "Happy Hardy and Heer is a harmless, watchable film – sad, because it could have been better.
 It has its moments in the first half, while the second looks a bit dragged.
 With well- crafted romantic and intense moments, the film is a breezy love story."
-Umesh Punwani from Koimoi gave it just 1/5, stating "All said and done, Happy Hardy And Heer is just yet another Himesh Reshammiya film which hardly makes any sense about why it even exists."
+The Economic Times gave it 3/5 and stated "an amusing watch despite wafer-thin plot & weak screenplay."